section-engineering-education/engineering-education/content/articles/fcm-with-spring-and-angular/index.md

 This should handle all the magic of displaying notifications for us!

-With that created, try sending a `POST` request to our server to send notification while the app is inactive.
+With that created, try sending a `POST` request to our server to send a notification while the app is inactive.

 In case you don’t know, you can do so using a tool like [Postman](https://www.postman.com/).